Buying Used Espresso Machines & Grinders – Kev’s Guide

 Likewise – the Bambino plus is a modern kitchen appliance, with a 2 year warranty.
 If it breaks a few years down the line, you’re probably going to be scrapping it and replacing it.

-Which you’d want to go for would basically depend on you, if you consider yourself more of a hardcore home barista, someone who wants to modify, fettle, take apart, put back together – and someone who is interested in shot quality above all: Gaggia Classic.
+Which you’d want to go for would just depend on you, if you consider yourself more of a hardcore home barista, someone who wants to modify, fettle, take apart, put back together – and someone who is interested in shot quality above all: Gaggia Classic.

 Gaggia Classic Pro Review Sage Bambino Plus Review